plantain-00/composable-editor-canvas/spec/composable-editor-canvas.api.md

     stops: GradientStop[];
 }

-// Warning: (ae-forgotten-export) The symbol "Draw" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Draw_2" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const reactCanvasRenderTarget: ReactRenderTarget<Draw_2>;